Lin-Lae/Motivation-Quote/README.md

 ### 5️⃣ Open in your browser
 Visit 👉 [http://localhost:3000](http://localhost:3000)
-and click “Inspire Me ✨” to see the magic!
+and click “Inspire Me” to see the magic!

 ---